selby-botany/georeference-quality-control/README.md

     resolution.
 Coordinates that are equal, after rounding to the specified number of fractional digits, are considered to be the same location.
 Near the equator the approximate resolution corresponding to different precisions:

         5 digits is ~1 meter resolution
         4 digits is ~10 meter resolution
         3 digits is ~100 meter resolution
         2 digits is ~1 kilometer resolution
         1 digits is ~10 kilometer resolution

+    All options starting with -X are for testing only.
+Only use them if you know what you are doing.

 ## Data Formats